 HCCC Vision: Humans Benefit from and Coexist Sustainably with a Healthy Hood Canal

 The Hood Canal Coordinating Council (HCCC) and its partners are working with the broader community to create a strategic action plan that will set priorities to ensure a future in which the Hood Canal remains a special place.
-The Hood Canal Integrated Watershed Management Plan (IWMP) is an organizational concept for integrating existing plans and programs through a strategic planning framework in order to meet the stated goals.
-The ultimate purpose of the IWMP is to provide a set of prioritized actions and strategies to be implemented by and for the Hood Canal community.
+The Hood Canal Integrated Watershed Plan (IWP) is an organizational concept for integrating existing plans and programs, as well as identified gaps, through a strategic planning framework in order to meet the Plan goals.
+The ultimate purpose of the IWP is to provide a set of prioritized actions and strategies to be implemented by and for the Hood Canal community.

 Together we can protect and restore Hood Canal!

 Curious about salmon recovery in Washington State?

 View a video prepared by the Recreation and Conservation Office (RCO) and the Governor's Salmon Recovery Office (GSRO) entitled State of Salmon: Restoring a Washington Icon.
 Hear from salmon advocates in Washington State about the work being done to bring salmon back from the brink of extinction.
 The video focuses on the why salmon are important to Washington State, the work being done here, and the returns on our investments in salmon recovery.